online6731/n8n-store/simple-memory.md

-"Yes, that helps," you reply, meeting David's gaze.
-"Considering both internal analysis and the need for a strong client presentation, I'd lean towards Tableau.
-It's excellent for creating interactive client-facing dashboards, allows for deep dives, and we already have licenses, which simplifies integration and sharing."

-David nods slowly, a slight smile forming.
-"Good.
-That's a solid recommendation, Alex.
-Familiarity with the tool will definitely speed things up.
-Excellent.
-Now, moving on..."

-The stand-up continues, with David wrapping up the meeting shortly after.
-As colleagues begin to disperse, the digital clock on your monitor back at your desk shows **9:15 AM**.
-You've successfully navigated the first hurdle of the day, delivering a concise update and a well-reasoned suggestion.
-The immediate pressure of the stand-up has lifted.

-Your next scheduled task is "Data Analysis for 'Phoenix' (Q3 Sales Projections)" at 10:00 AM, with initial findings due to David by 11:30 AM.
+You consider your options for the brief window.
+While starting the analysis early is tempting, ensuring your workspace, both physical and digital, is primed for deep work will likely pay dividends.

+You decide to take a moment to **organize your digital files**.
+You create a new, clearly labeled folder on your shared drive: "Project Phoenix - Q3 Sales Projections Analysis."
+Within it, you nest subfolders for "Raw Data," "Cleaned Data," "Visualizations," and "Draft Findings."
+You then drag the relevant Q3 sales data and yesterday's data cleansing log into their respective new homes.
+It's a small act, but it brings a sense of calm and order, setting you up for focused work.

+As you finish this quick organizational task, the digital clock on your monitor shows **9:25 AM**.
+You've got a solid half-hour before the official 10:00 AM start time for data analysis, and your digital workspace is now perfectly prepared.

-What will you do with this brief window of time before diving into the core data analysis?
+What will you do with the remaining time before you deep-dive into the Q3 sales projections?

-1.  **Start the data analysis early:** Get a head start on the Q3 sales projections.
+1.  **Start the data analysis now:** Get a significant head start on identifying trends.
-2.  **Grab a coffee:** Now's a good time for that much-needed caffeine boost.
+2.  **Grab a coffee:** The caffeine might be beneficial for intense analytical work.
-3.  **Quickly check your personal messages:** A small break to touch base before deep work.
+3.  **Quickly check your personal messages:** A brief mental break before focused work.
-4.  **Organize your digital files:** Create a specific folder for Project Phoenix Q3 analysis to keep everything tidy.
+4.  **Review previous Q2 sales projections:** Gain context and identify patterns from the last quarter.

 You can select 1, 2, 3, 4, or type your own course of action.